R4pt1s/UniProgram/README.md

 # UniProgram
 2nd repository
-You need to fix your path destintion
+, you need to fix your path destintion and fix your username string and password string